intellectmind/ChunkEntityLimiter/README.md

 --------------------------------------------------------------------------------------------------------------

-#### Entity and Item Chunk Limit Cleanup Plugin for Folia, Paper, and Other Server Platforms.
+#### Entity and Item Chunk Limit Cleanup Plugin for Folia, Paper, and Other Server Platforms.(1.16-1.21.4)

 #### Optimize the server by limiting block entities and the number of dropped items to prevent player errors from causing item overflow.